 Patterns of Imbalance Associated with Menopause and TCM

 Typically the symptoms of menopause are simply grouped together as random occurrences that may occur during peri-menopause and menopause.
 Here, we have broken down the specific Organ System imbalance according to Chinese medicine for a better understanding, as each woman will experience menopause differently depending on her particular health make up.
 Not every single indication is needed to imply an Organ system imbalance, but you would expect several indications to start forming a pattern of imbalance.
 Most women have multiple indications and require more than one herbal formula to begin bringing their bodies, minds, and hormones in to balance.
-Look to our Jade Spring formula for general hormonal balancing.

 The most common indications of menopause, hot flashes, vaginal dryness, and night sweats, are all attributed to Kidney Yin Deficiency in Chinese medicine.
 Look to Yin Valley formula and Jade Spring formula used together.
 For severe hot flashes add Peaceful Warrior formula is used to clear toxic heat first for 2-3 months with Yin Valley formula; thereafter the Free and Easy Wanderer formula replaces the Peaceful Warrior formula.